swwl1992/oreo/README.md

 ```

 `add_sub` add a subtitle to the subtitle list.
+The three inputs are start time, end time and text.
 ```ocaml
 val add_sub: float -> float -> string -> unit
 ```

 `edit_sub_text` edit the text of an existing subtitle inside the subtitle list.
+The three inputs are start time, end time and text.
+The text is modified when both start tiem and end time match with an existing subtitle entry,
+otherwise nothing will be performed.
 ```ocaml
 val edit_sub_text: float * float * string -> unit
 ```